DejaVuDays/Deja-Robinson-Portfolio/Parttwo.md

 Hello!
 My name is Deja and I'm creating a short interactive document about patient desired improvements in breast imaging.
 I currently have a powerpoint presentation, however this is just a wireframe for a scrollable interactive site such as this. *Display an example Shorthand site* Is now a bad time to speak about possible improvements I could make in this presentation?

+Also, is it alright that I record you?

+I will only be using characteristics you give me to depict you in your interview for my report such as age, gender, and career.

-Thank you, per slide, I will ask you three questions and at the end we will have two wrap up questions.
+Let's get started!
+Per slide, I will ask you three questions and at the end we will have two wrap up questions.

 Per Slide:
-> Is anything causing confusion on this slide?
+1. Is anything causing confusion on this slide?
-> What questions do you have?
+2. What questions do you have?
 How might I address them on this slide?
-> Is the data vizulation aestheticly pleaseing?
+3. Is the data vizulation aestheticly pleaseing?

 After Entire Presentation:
-> What is missing from this presentation?
+1. What is missing from this presentation?
-> Who do you think this site is for?
+2. Who do you think this site is for?
-> Any other remarks?
+3. Any other remarks?

 ## Interview Findings
+I've included the quptes

 A: Female, 25, Speciality: Brain Imaging, Research Adolecent Mental Health, Card Carring Feminist